scaldi/scaldi-website/learn.md

 By doing this, you are telling Play to use Scaldi to resolve the controller instance instead of trying to use it's own internal mechanisms for it.

-You can find a tutorial and an example play application in Scaldi Play Example ([GitHub]({{site.link.scaldi-play-example-github}}), [Blog]({{site.link.scaldi-play-example-blog}}), [Typesafe activator template]({{site.link.scaldi-play-example-template}})).
+You can find a tutorial and an example play application in Scaldi Play 2.4 Example ([GitHub]({{site.link.scaldi-play-example-github}}), [Typesafe activator template]({{site.link.scaldi-play-example-template}})).

+{% include ext.html type="info" title="Note on plugin development" %}
+Since plugins in Play are normal modules,  it's tempting to define them as scaldi modules.
+I would encourage you to avoid using scaldi-specific modules in plugin itself.
+Ideally you need to provide `play.api.inject.Module` for your plugin and use JSR 330 annotations, so that other users of your plugin have choice of DI library in their own applications.
+{% include cend.html %}

 ### Play-specific Injectors

-Within a Play application you can add `ControllerInjector` which will create controller bindings on the fly, which means, that you don't need to create then explicitly by yourself:
+Within a Play application you can add `scaldi.play.ControllerInjector` which will create controller bindings on the fly, which means, that you don't need to create then explicitly by yourself:

 {% highlight scala %}
-object Global extends GlobalSettings with ScaldiSupport {
-  def applicationModule = new UserModule :: new DbModule :: new ControllerInjector }
+play.application.loader = scaldi.play.ScaldiApplicationLoader

+play.modules.enabled += "scaldi.play.ControllerInjector"
 {% endhighlight %}

 Controller class should meet following requirements to be available for the `ControllerInjector`: